Use your cutting machine to create this festive DIY Reindeer Christmas Sign using Adhesive Foil. A great project to add to your Christmas Decor!

 On the Ninth Day of a Crafty Christmas…

 It’s coming up on a year since I started using my cutting machine.
-My husband gave me the Cricut Explore Air for Christmas last year.
 I have really loved using it and discovering different ways to make things.
-It has definitely pushed me to think up new projects I wouldn’t have been able to do before!
-You can find all of my cutting machine projects in one place now, under “Cricut Projects” in the menu bar of my blog – many have free cut files!
+It has definitely pushed me to think up new projects I wouldn’t have been able to do before.
+You can find all of my cutting machine projects in one place now, under “Cutting Machine Projects” in the menu bar of my blog – many have free cut files!

 Supplies Needed For DIY Reindeer Sign:

 - Wooden sign – can be hanging like mine or just a large wooden board

 - Cricut Metallic Matte Sampler Adhesive Foil or Cricut Gold Adhesive Foil

 - Cutting Machine

 - White Acrylic Paint